japser36/GroupAwesome-AwesomeProject1/README.md

 # GroupAwesome-AwesomeProject1

 Things done:
-1. Seperation of the execution function for code simplicity
+1. Seperation of the closh function into a separate execution function for code simplicity
 2. Established a time out handler via the alarm() function
 3. A wait status to ensure that the parent process till wait till all childs have executed (Differentiating seq. and parallel processing)
+4. Fixed issue with regards to IDE errors

 Execution function: